neildocherty/markdown-it-katex/README.md

 [![NPM](https://nodei.co/npm/markdown-it-katexx.png)](https://npmjs.org/package/markdown-it-katexx)

 [KaTeX](https://github.com/Khan/KaTeX) is a faster alternative to MathJax.
-This plugin makes it easy to support in your markdown.
+This plugin makes it easy to support your markdown.

 Need convincing?